 We fund New Zealand-based research projects to improve outcomes for breast cancer patients.

 The Foundation’s Research Grant Programme was established in September 2001 and is dedicated solely to NZ-based research projects (which can include the NZ arm of an international study).
 Research projects from some of NZ’s best clinicians and researchers have been boosted by substantial grants from the Breast Cancer Foundation NZ.

-Grant applications may be reviewed by the Foundation’s Medical Advisory Committee (compromising clinicians from across the spectrum of breast cancer disciplines), or in partnership with other funders such as the Health Research Council, or by an independent review panel.
-The criteria for evaluating applications include an assessment of scientific merit, feasibility, originality, significance and ability to achieve the project’s objectives
+Grant applications may be reviewed by the Foundation’s Medical Advisory Committee (comprising clinicians from across the spectrum of breast cancer disciplines), or in partnership with other funders such as the Health Research Council, or by an independent review panel.
+The criteria for evaluating applications include an assessment of scientific merit, feasibility, originality, significance and ability to achieve the project’s objectives.